Menu

 In cases where a judge decides a child is to be adopted or reunified with the parents, they will need to make a transition into this new situation with help from their foster carer.

-Children sometimes start as a short-term and stay for months or years with same foster family; it’s completely up to you what type of foster carer you want to be.
+Children sometimes start as a short term foster placement and stay for months or years with the same foster family; it’s completely up to you what type of foster carer you want to be.

 You might be expected to liaise with professionals, birth parents and adoptive parents to make sure the child can process and adjust to the changes in their lives.